BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 Change the HD path to `m/44'/60'/0'`

-You should see your TOMO balance.
+You should see your VIC balance.

 To see a list of nodes click on the TomoMaster homepage button - top left corner.
 Next to each node should be a 'Vote' button.
 When voting you will need to confirm transaction on your Ledger.